civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 103.1

-      **(1)** Any person may apply to the Tribunal for leave to make an application under section 75, 76, 77 or **79**.
+      **(1)** Any person may apply to the Tribunal for leave to make an application under section 75, 76, 77 or 79.
 The application for leave must be accompanied by an affidavit setting out the facts in support of the person's application under that section.

-      **(2)** The applicant must serve a copy of the application for leave on the Commissioner and any person against whom the order under section 75, 76, 77 or **79**, as the case may be, is sought.
+      **(2)** The applicant must serve a copy of the application for leave on the Commissioner and any person against whom the order under section 75, 76, 77 or 79, as the case may be, is sought.

   **(2)** Paragraph 103.1(3)(b) of the Act is replaced by the following:

-    was the subject of an inquiry that has been discontinued because of a settlement between the Commissioner and the person against whom the order under section 75, 76, 77 or **79**, as the case may be, is sought.
+    was the subject of an inquiry that has been discontinued because of a settlement between the Commissioner and the person against whom the order under section 75, 76, 77 or 79, as the case may be, is sought.

   **(3)** Subsection 103.1(4) of the Act is replaced by the following:

-    **(4)** The Tribunal shall not consider an application for leave respecting a matter described in paragraph (3)(a) or (b) or a matter that is the subject of an application already submitted to the Tribunal by the Commissioner under section 75, 76, 77 or **79**.
+    **(4)** The Tribunal shall not consider an application for leave respecting a matter described in paragraph (3)(a) or (b) or a matter that is the subject of an application already submitted to the Tribunal by the Commissioner under section 75, 76, 77 or 79.

   **(4)** Subsection 103.1(7) of the Act is replaced by the following:

-    **(7)** The Tribunal may grant leave to make an application under section 75, 77 or **79** if it has reason to believe that the applicant is directly and substantially affected in the **applicant's** business by any practice referred to in one of those sections that could be subject to an order under that section.
+    **(7)** The Tribunal may grant leave to make an application under section 75, 77 or 79 if it has reason to believe that the applicant is directly and substantially affected in the applicant's business by any practice referred to in one of those sections that could be subject to an order under that section.

   **(5)** Subsection 103.1(8) of the English version of the Act is replaced by the following:

-    **(8)** The Tribunal may set the time within which and the conditions subject to which an application under section 75, 76, 77 or **79** must be made.
+    **(8)** The Tribunal may set the time within which and the conditions subject to which an application under section 75, 76, 77 or 79 must be made.
 The application must be made no more than one year after the practice or conduct that is the subject of the application has ceased.

   **(6)** Subsection 103.1(10) of the Act is replaced by the following:

-    **(10)** The Commissioner may not make an application for an order under section 75, 76, 77 or 79 on the basis of the same or substantially the same facts as are alleged in a matter for which the Tribunal has granted leave under subsection (7) or (7.1), if the person granted leave has already applied to the Tribunal under section 75, 76, 77 or **79**.
+    **(10)** The Commissioner may not make an application for an order under section 75, 76, 77 or 79 on the basis of the same or substantially the same facts as are alleged in a matter for which the Tribunal has granted leave under subsection (7) or (7.1), if the person granted leave has already applied to the Tribunal under section 75, 76, 77 or 79.

 ### Section 267